Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

   : console.log('No need for a rain coat.')
 ```

 🌕  You are extraordinary and you have a remarkable potential.
-You have just completed day 4 challenges and you are four steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+You have just completed day 4 challenges and you are four steps ahead to your way to greatness.
+Now do some exercises for your brain and  muscle.

 ## 💻 Exercises

 ### Exercises: Level 1

 1. Get user input using prompt(“Enter your age:”).
-If user is 18 or older , give feedback:You are old enough to drive but if not 18 give feedback to wait for the years he supposed to wait for.
+If user is 18 or older , give feedback:'You are old enough to drive' but if not 18 give another feedback stating to  wait for the number of years he neds to turn 18.

    ```sh
    Enter your age: 30